05

 "Surprise.
 But you've been asking for it in every video call for the last six months."

 "iPad?!"
-She was already on her feet.
+She was already standing up.

 Her chair scraped loudly across the floor.